Perfect for you if:

 “The Four Hour Work Week”, Tim Ferriss – The textbook on simplification and automation.
 I’ve found Brian has a tendency to add more things than he takes away.
 Tim’s tips on automating the unimportant, time consuming components of life will close that gap.

 “Think And Grow Rich”, Napoleon Hill – A wonderful and practical dose of philosophy.
 The “Rich” of this book is much broader than simple financial reward.
 A perfect complement of “Why” and “What” to Brian’s strong hand of “What” and “How”.

 “Deep Work”, Cal Newport – Perhaps one of the best tips and goals of Brian’s writing is to create long periods of uninterrupted work.
 Cal paints a compelling case for “Deep Work” in this excellent book.
 A great read for anyone lost in the shallows.

-TANQ is Faster To Master’s growing central library of thoughts, anecdotes, notes, and quotes.
+These Eat That Frog! quotes come from TANQ – FASTER TO MASTER‘s growing central library of thoughts, anecdotes, notes, and quotes.